A CSS Parallax Scroll Effect For All Modern Browsers

 }

-selector removes all horizontal and vertical scrolling from the page and is required for the effect to work correctly:
+to hidden.
+This is required for the effect to work correctly:

 html {